 - A monthly premium;

-- · An annual deductible; and
+- An annual deductible; and

+- A coinsurance amount (co-navment) a p

 - A coinsurance amount (co-payment) a person may be required to pay once their annual deductible has been met.

 Beneficiaries are responsible for "excess charges".
 An excess charge is any amount above the maximum charge allowed by Medicare.